 Types of Car Accidents

-In order to recover compensation for injuries, you must first establish the other driver involved ‘caused’ the crash.
-Establishing fault or negligence can be relatively straightforward or complicated depending upon the details of the crash.
+To recover compensation for injuries, you must first establish the other driver involved ‘caused’ the crash.
+Proving fault or negligence can be relatively straightforward or complicated depending upon the details of the collision.

 Below are some examples of car accident cases where driver negligence may be established based upon an accident report or police investigation.